MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/theory/pre-requisites/technical-complexity.md

 # Preparing for technical complexity - Agile Change Management

-When an entire data center can be destroyed and recreated with a single line of code, traditional processes struggle to keep up. the guidance throughout the Cloud Adoption Framework is built on top of time tested practices like ITSM, TOGAF, and others.
-However, to ensure agility and responsiveness to business change, this framework is based on agile methodologies.
+When an entire data center can be destroyed and recreated with a single line of code, traditional processes struggle to keep up. the guidance throughout the Cloud Adoption Framework is built on practices like ITSM, TOGAF, and others.
+However, to ensure agility and responsiveness to business change, this framework molds those practices to fit agile methodologies and devops approaches.

+When shifting to an agile model, technical complexity and change management are managed differently than they are in a traditional waterfall model.
 This article outlines the high level approach to change management in an agile based migration effort.
+At this end of this article, the reader should have a general understanding of the levels of change management and documentation involved in an incremental migration approach.
+Additional training and decisions will be required to select and implement agile practices based on that understanding.
+The intention of this article is to prepare cloud architects for a facilitated conversation with the PMO to explain the general concept of change management in this approach.

 ## Addressing technical complexity